matiasWanntorp/sieve-doc/docs/source/introduction.rst

 The user can enter their own data by adding the flag ``--local``.
 All raw reads must be in the same directory and have the same extension ``.fastq.gz``.

-In the same directory the user must add the samples files.
-The samples file specifies the samples, the name of the corresponding raw read files and the sequencing pair represented in these files, separated by tabs.
+In the command line the user must add ``--local_input`` with the path of the samples sheet (csv format).
+The samples file specifies the samples, the path of the corresponding raw read files and the biome lineage, separated by commas.
 A template is available `here <https://github.com/LascauxZelia/sieve>`_ .

 It has the format: ``sample,read_1,read_2,biome``.
 For more details please refer to the :doc:`usage <usage>` documentation.